ma-gilles/recovar/README.md

 ## TLDR
  (WIP - Untested)
-A very short example illustrating the steps to run the code on EMPIAR-10076.
+A short example illustrating the steps to run the code on EMPIAR-10076.
 Read above for more details:

     # Downloaded poses from here: https://github.com/zhonge/cryodrgn_empiar.git
     git clone https://github.com/zhonge/cryodrgn_empiar.git